-- 1. Protecting the security of the United States and the other states of the Organization of American States (OAS) by assuring that offensive weapons are not reintroduced into Cuba; - 2'.
-Removal of remaining Soviet forces from Cuba; - 3.
-Preventing Cuba from taking any aggressive military action against other Caribbean states; - 4.
-Reducing the capabilities of the Castro regime to direct and support subversion and insurrection within the Hemisphere other OAS states; - 5.
-Encouraging and supporting any developments within purposes; - 6.
-Encouraging and supporting any developments within

-Cuba that offer the possibility of divorcing the Cuban
+Accordingly, the objectives of U.S. policy with respect to Cuba are: Protecting the security of the United States and the other states of the Organization of American States (OAS) by assuring that offensive weapons are not reintroduced into Cuba;

+2'.
+Removal of remaining Soviet forces from Cuba;

+- 3. Preventing Cuba from taking any aggressive military action against other Caribbean states; - Reducing the capabilities of the Castro regime to direct and support subversion and insurrection within the Hemisphere other OAS states; - 5.
+Encouraging and supporting any developments within Cuba that offer the possibility of divorcing the Cuban Government from its support of Sino-Soviet Communist purposes; - 6.
+Encouraging and supporting any developments within Gubs that offer the possibility of replacing the Guban Government with a regime that would break with the Sino-Soviet Bloc it being understood that our ultimate objective is replacement of the regime by one fully compatible with the goals of the United States: